Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 101.  ### Question101
-What are three ways Scrum promotes self-organization?
-(Choose three.)
+What are three ways Scrum promotes self-organization? (choose three)

 - [ ] By preventing Stakeholders from entering the development room.
 - [x] By removing titles for Development Team members.